 But that’s not what happens when Christian groups enshrine massive power disparities into their groups’ structure.

-It’s Always Been Like This.in their local communities, which is one of the reasons we didn’t hear very often about those scandals and abuses then.
+These Christian groups held a great deal of coercive power in the past in their local communities, which is one of the reasons we didn’t hear very often about those scandals and abuses then.
 Victims feared retaliation for speaking up–both from leaders and from members who felt overly-protective toward their group.
 And, too, many victims felt protective of it too.

 In Christian-Land, Christians often imagine that non-Christians envy their communities and relationships.
 But in Reality-Land, nobody does.